rherardi/adaptation-vectors/README.md

 - numpy
 - matplotlib

-# Running the Adaptation Vectors Jupyter Notebook
+# Adaptation Vectors Jupyter Notebook
 A Jupyter notebook, adaptation_vectors.ipynb, s included and contains the above Python program.

 ## Prerequisites
 Python 3 installed on your system.
 Jupyter Notebook installed (can be installed via pip: pip install notebook).

-# Steps to Run the Notebook
+## Steps to Run the Notebook
 Clone or download the repository containing the Jupyter notebook file (adaptation_vectors.ipynb).
 Change directories to the directory where the notebook file is located then launch Jupyter Notebook